pJunger/Catch-4-Ceedling/README.md

 # Catch-4-Ceedling
 Ceedling plugin replacing the integrated Unity framework with Catch

+## Warning: This is a work in progress and does not function (at all!)

 ## Enabling plugin
 Add `- Catch_4_Ceedling` to the :plugins:enabled: section in your project.yml